Extra Financial Support

-More information about the different types of Discretionary Support can be accessed at nidirect:
+More information about Discretionary Support can be accessed at nidirect:

 People on certain benefits can request an advance if there is an urgent financial need.
 The person will need to demonstrate that there will be a serious impact on the health, safety or wellbeing of themselves or their family if that need is not addressed.
 Advances must be repaid within 12 weeks.

-More information about benefit advances can be accessed at nidirect:
+More information about advances, including a list of eligible benefits, can be accessed at nidirect:

 A Budgeting Loan is an interest-free, repayable loan from the Social Fund to help with certain important costs encountered by people on a low income.
 It is possible to borrow between £100 and £1,500 and an agreement will be made at the application stage about how the loan is to be repaid.